idaholab/moose/framework/doc/content/syntax/Functions/index.md

 For vector valued functions

 - `RealVectorValue vectorValue(Real, Point)` - returning a vector value at a point in space and time
-- `RealVectorValue vectorCurl(Real, Point)` - returning the curl of the function at a point in space and time
+- `RealVectorValue curl(Real, Point)` - returning the curl of the function at a point in space and time

 can be overridden.
 The optional `Real integral()` and `Real average()` methods can also be overridden.
 Note that two overloads exist for the `value()` member